-5.4 The Gender Policy will phase-in over a 12-month period following its approval by the Board of Directors.
+4.4.1|5.3.1| The Gender Policy will phase-in over a 12-month period following its approval by the Board of Directors.

-5.5 The Gender Policy will apply immediately to all new projects that are seeking GS certification under the Gold Standard for Global Goals (GS4GG).
+4.4.2|5.3.2| The Gender Policy ~~will apply~~yies ~~immediately~~ to all new projects that are seeking GS certification under the Gold Standard for Global Goals (GS4GG).
 The GS will require that all applicants demonstrate compliance with the mandatory requirements for gender-sensitivity.

-5.6 The Gender Policy will not apply retroactively to projects currently undergoing certification processes (for either foundational or pro-active approach).
+4.4.3|5.3.3| The Gender Policy will not apply retroactively to projects ~~currently undergoing certification processes~~submitted for certification before the publication of version 1.0 of this document (for either foundational or proactive approach).